-There are two options on how to edit the monitoring area.
-In the zone mode, you specify which zones/counties are in the monitoring area, and then associate observing stations with the zones/counties.
+There are two editing modes.
+In the zone mode, you specify which zones/counties are in the monitoring area, then associate observing stations with the zones/counties.
 In the station mode, you specify which stations are in the monitoring area and then associate zones and counties with the stations.
-The edit mode is selected via the "Zone" and "Station" buttons in the "Configure" area, which is near the upper left corner of the GUI.
+The edit mode is selected via the "Zone" and "Station" buttons to the right of the "Configure" label near the upper left corner of the window.